Tutorials:

 By default the Python 'request' library will only run one HTTP request, even if you wrap the logic inside multipthreading or asyncronous calls.
 At low level it will block other HTTP requests.

 Instead you should use the asyncio library for HTTP requests.
-We prepared a more complex code example of python parallel batch requests using a queue, task workers and automatic retry logic.
+We prepared a more complex code example of python parallel batch requests using a queue, task workers, automatic retry logic, progress bar.
 We've used variations of the script for lists of 10s of millions of addresses.

 Alternative Python modules

 - Jupyter Notebooks can execute Python.
-Our Jupyter Notebook geocoding tutorial explains how to use the OpenCage API.
+Our Jupyter Notebook geocoding tutorial explains how to use the OpenCage geocoding API in Jupyter.

 - Denis Carriere's Python Geocoder library has a sub-library and command line interface for OpenCage API.
 Here is a further code sample.